So He Brought Back All the Goods

 When Lot and his family were taken captive, Abram quickly assembled a veritable fighting force from the servants born in his household numbering 318 men strong.
 Not willing to use his 80 plus years as an excuse to sit on the sidelines, he took charge of the operation and followed the offending armies in hot pursuit.

 Abram’s forces approached and ambushed the invading armies almost a hundred miles north of Sodom, near Dan.
-Not satisfied to defeat the enemy’s fighting force in a strategically impressive night attack, Abram chased the rest of the army another hundred miles to Hobah near Damascus in order to retrieve the plunder taken from the cities of the plain.
+Not satisfied to defeat the enemy in a strategically impressive night attack, Abram chased the rest of the army another hundred miles to Hobah near Damascus in order to retrieve the plunder taken from the cities of the plain.
 In addition to rescuing Lot and his family, Abram returned victorious with all the goods and people taken by the four Mesopotamian kings.

 God gave Abram an impressive victory and used the incident to further promote him.
 Had Lot not been a resident of the plain near Sodom, it is unlikely Abram would have been drawn into the conflict.

-Yet, as a result of the confrontation with the kings of Mesopotamia, Abram would be recognized not only as a prince in the environs of Canaan, but also as a formidable force among the surrounding nations.
+Yet, as a result of the confrontation with the kings of Mesopotamia, Abram would be recognized not only as a prince in the environs of Canaan, but also as a formidable power among the surrounding nations.
 Just as God promised, He gave Abram a name of renown among the nations (Gen. 12:3).

 This incident teaches an important principle.
 Genuine faith is not synonymous with pious inactivity.
 Genuine faith is vibrant and active.
 Abram acted quickly to affect deliverance in spite of Lot’s choice of residence.